Henry Hall Summer Scholars

 Overview

-The National Aquarium's Henry Hall Summer Scholars camp program offers immersive week-long summer camp opportunities that bring aquatic science to life through hands-on experiences in different aquatic habitats around the United States.
+The National Aquarium's Henry Hall Summer Scholars program offers immersive week-long summer camp opportunities that bring aquatic science to life through hands-on experiences in different habitats around the United States.

 The program provides exciting excursions focused on educational and career opportunities for students interested in marine and environmental science.

-Baltimore City Public Schools students in good standing rising into grades 5 through 12 and 2023 graduates may apply to take part in these endowment-funded opportunities at no expense to their families.
+Baltimore City Public Schools students in good standing rising into grades 5 through 12 and 2024 graduates may apply to take part in these endowment-funded opportunities at no expense to their families.
+Applications are competitive and include written answers and a teacher recommendation.

 Students who participate in Henry Hall camps may also be eligible for one-year $1,000 scholarships as they progress to college-level studies in biology, engineering, environmental science and aquatic science.